 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-All Surrey physics students learn a range of employability skills during their studies.
-These include a dedicated Year 1 module, Scientific Investigation Skills, which covers key communication skills, group work and presentations, problem solving in the laboratory environment, plus sessions on interview techniques, CV preparation and job applications.
+As a Surrey physics student, you’ll learn a range of employability skills during your studies.
+You’ll take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, plus problem-solving in the laboratory.
+We’ll support you with building your CV, interview preparation and job applications.
 Students who take the Professional Training Year or Research Year placements also gain invaluable employment experience at their host institution.

 - Senior Development Engineer, Fourth State Medicine Ltd